rahmaalfinas/Fundamental-Machine-Learning-PlayBook/README.md

 I have tried hyperparameters tuning to find the best models with spesifics pair of hyperparameters and add some short analysis for the result.

-There is also a Report for Machine Learning Unit during my Data Science Degree